LaDainian Tomlinson: 2006 season: NFL MVP

 On January 5, 2007, Tomlinson was named the Associated Press NFL Most Valuable Player for his record-breaking season, receiving 44 of the 50 votes from a panel of nationwide sportswriters and broadcasters who cover the NFL.
 Accepting the award, Tomlinson said that he'd had a great year on a great team, adding, "I would feel so much better about winning if we win the Super Bowl."
 He was the first Chargers player to win the award.
 Other organizations to name Tomlinson the NFL MVP included the Pro Football Writers of America, the Sporting News, and the Maxwell Football Club via the Bert Bell Award.
 The Associated Press also honored him as the Offensive Player of the Year and a unanimous 1st-Team All-Pro.
 Tomlinson was also named co-winner of the Walter Payton Man of the Year Award alongside Brees, now quarterback of the New Orleans Saints, and was voted to his fourth Pro Bowl.
 On July 11, 2007, Tomlinson won four ESPY Awards including Male Athlete of the Year.

-Tomlinson's second playoff game came at home in the divisional playoffs against New England.
+Tomlinson's second playoff game came at home in the divisional playoffs against the New England Patriots.
 It was another narrow defeat, this time by a 24–21 scoreline, with Kaeding missing a potential game-tying 54-yard field goal in the final seconds.
 Tomlinson's good form continued, as he carried 23 times for 123 yards and a pair of touchdowns while catching two passes for 64 yards; he accounted for over half of the Chargers' 352 yards from scrimmage.
 After the game, the usually mild-mannered Tomlinson shouted at New England players celebrating on the Chargers midfield logo at Qualcomm Stadium by mocking Merriman's sack dance, and suggested Patriots head coach Bill Belichick might be to blame in a post-match interview.
 "They showed no class at all, and maybe that comes from the head coach," said Tomlinson.
 Both Tomlinson and Belichick said that they'd put the incident behind them while they were together in Hawaii the following month for the Pro Bowl.